 Our standards of conduct

-The LSS Standards of Conduct policy describes the conduct expected of all LSS employees, and promotes integrity, respect, confidentiality, public responsibility, cultural competence and disclosure of wrongdoing as the society’s core principles.
-The Standards of Conduct also assures the public that LSS employees fulfill their duties honestly and impartially.
+Our Standards of Conduct policy describes the conduct expected of all our employees, and promotes integrity, respect, confidentiality, public responsibility, cultural competence and disclosure of wrongdoing as our core principles.
+The Standards of Conduct also assure the public that Legal Aid BC employees fulfill their duties honestly and impartially.
 To learn more, read the Standards of Conduct.